pingcap/docs-cn/br/br-usage-backup.md

 - [Back up incremental data](#back-up-incremental-data)
 - [Encrypt backup data](#encrypt-backup-data)

-If you are not familiar with Backup & Restore (BR), it is recommended that you read the following documents to fully understand BR usage principles and methods:
+If you are not familiar with the backup and restore tools, it is recommended that you read the following documents to fully understand usage principles and methods of these tools:

 - [BR Overview](/br/backup-and-restore-overview.md)
 - [Use BR Command-line for Backup and Restoration](/br/use-br-command-line-tool.md)

+If you need to back up a small amount of data (for example, less than 50 GB) and do not require high backup speed, you can use Dumpling to export data to implement backup.
+For detailed backup operations, see [Use Dumpling to back up full data](/backup-and-restore-using-dumpling-lightning.md#use-dumpling-to-back-up-full-data).

 ## Back up TiDB cluster snapshots